 Brea M. Heidelberg is an arts management educator, consultant, and researcher focusing on the intersection of the arts and other fields of study.
-She joined the Entertainment & Arts Management faculty in 2017 and currently serves as Assistant Director of the program.
+She joined the Entertainment & Arts Management faculty in 2017 and currently serves as Program Director.
 She sees arts administrators as intellectual translators and works to instill a respect for both theory and practice in her students and clients.
-She is a board member of the Association of Arts Administration Educators and currently serves as Co-Chair of Americans for the Arts’ Emerging Leaders Council.
-She is also on the editorial board of the American Journal of Arts Management.
+She has served the field as Vice President of the Association of Arts Administration Educators, Co-Chair of Americans for the Arts’ Emerging Leaders Council, and on the editorial board of the American Journal of Arts Management.

 Dr. Heidelberg earned her PhD in Arts Administration, Education and Policy from The Ohio State University.
 Her research interests include professional development issues facing arts administrators, arts advocacy rhetoric, and (inter)national cultural diplomacy.
 In addition to earning a MA in Arts Policy and Administration from The Ohio State University, she also earned a MS in Human Resource Development from Villanova University.
 Her current research interests involve the professionalization of the field of arts management, the training and development of arts managers, and management issues unique to small and midsized nonprofit arts organizations.
 Past projects include investigations into arts policy and advocacy rhetoric at the state and federal levels.

 Dr. Heidelberg’s consulting work focuses on human resources issues in the nonprofit arts, particularly issues related to diversity, equity, and inclusion.
 In her consulting practice Dr. Heidelberg addresses issues such as employee recruitment and retention, organizational structuring, and succession planning.
 She also assists arts organizations with board development, organizational and program evaluation, and strategic planning.
+She enjoys bringing her work in the field back into the classroom to prepare her students to be thoughtful leaders.
 Dr. Heidelberg thoroughly enjoys office supplies, graphic novels, and getting back to her first love: dance.